Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

-which yields the convergence of the optimal trading policy to a constant strategy that $(\xi_t,\eta_t)\xrightarrow[\gamma\to 0]{L^2} \left(\frac{\alpha^* (t) x}{2\kappa},x\right)$ for all $(t,x)\in [0,T]\times\R$. \end{remark} Due to the singularity of terminal condition in \eqref{eq:darkpool-g}, applying q-learning algorithm directly to the primal problem \eqref{eq:darkpoolJDP} may bring great numerical error.
+\end{remark} Due to the singularity of terminal condition in \eqref{eq:darkpool-g}, applying q-learning algorithm directly to the primal problem \eqref{eq:darkpoolJDP} may bring great numerical error.
 Therefore, we provide a parameterization method of the value function and q-function of the auxiliary problem \eqref{eq:RL-problem-appl}, which can also help us learn the value function given by \eqref{eq:darkpoolJDP}.
-Let us define some parameters as follows:
+Let us define the true parameters by